-It is the vision of the Brody Borlaug Foundation to bring pediatric immunology to our region, which would greatly benefit the children of our community.
-A trained specialist in Immunology would manage each child’s care from diagnosis to cure with continuous and comprehensive treatment so children can received the care they need close to home.
-The Brody Borlaug Foundation has partnered with Doernbecher Children’s Hospital to make this vision a reality.
+in 2011, it was the vision of the Brody Borlaug Foundation to bring pediatric immunology to our region, which would greatly benefit the children of our community.
+A trained specialist in Immunology manages each child’s care from diagnosis to cure with continuous and comprehensive treatment so children can received the care they need close to home.
+The Brody Borlaug Foundation partnered with OHSU Doernbecher Children’s Hospital, and in 2019, Tyler Yates, M.D., officially became the Brody Borlaug Distinguished Scholar of Pediatric Immunology, making this vision a reality.

 A. Primary Immunodeficiencies–a genetic condition that is chronic, serious, and often fatal–affects as many as 1 million Americans and 10 million worldwide.
 Yet, it is just beginning to receive widespread attention.
 To date, there are over 150 forms of Primary Immunodeficiencies, ranging widely in severity–some are relatively common, others are quite rare.
 Together, they affect more people than leukemia and lymphoma combined.

 When a defect in the immune system is carried through the genes, it is called a Primary Immunodeficiency and can affect anyone, regardless of age or sex, though they frequently present themselves early in life.
 The more severe immunodeficiency diseases are detected most frequently in children.
 Primary Immunodeficiency diseases occur in persons born with an immune system that is either absent or hampered in its ability to function and are typically triggered by infections that can often be recurring, persistent, debilitating, and chronic.